mtkrebs87/pandas_challenge/README.md

 Overall, this was a fun and challenging assignment.
 I felt most challenged by the concepts of 'groupby' and 'index' (perhaps because I mixed them up!).
 But after some trial and error talking to other students, and looking at code written by others, I feel more confident when faced with both of those concepts.
 I also felt this challenge gave me some great practices establishing values and dataframes.

+My analysis of the data set is contained within the ipynb file at the top.

 _________________________________________________________________________________________________________________________

 Some resources that I used for this assignment are listed below: